ubeito/PDAtoCFGconverter/README.md

 This utility convert a matrix-styled pushdown automaton (**Automata-based Normal Form**) to its corresponding context-free grammar (and **grammar transition diagram**).

-1. Save "PDAmtxs.json" file in your local PC.
+1. Save "PDAmtxs.json" file above in your local PC.
 2. Go to [demo page](https://ubeito.github.io//PDAtoCFG.html).
 3. Drop the saved file in textarea.
-4. Push convert button.
+4. Push Convert button.